Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Introduction

-Specifically, we use the Wasserstein distance as our primary discrepancy measure between histograms, which quantifies the optimal transport cost between distributions \citep{villaniTopicsOptimalTransportation2003}.
-This metric effectively captures the geometry of the underlying domain of distributions and has been successfully applied to distributional data and histograms \citep{irpinoNewWassersteinBased2006, parkConvexClusteringAnalysis2019}.
+Specifically, we use the Wasserstein distance as our primary discrepancy measure between {univariate} histograms, which quantifies the optimal transport cost between distributions \citep{villaniTopicsOptimalTransportation2003}.
+It effectively captures the geometry of the underlying domain of distributions and has been successfully applied to distributional data and histograms \citep{irpinoNewWassersteinBased2006, parkConvexClusteringAnalysis2019}.
 By leveraging the quantile-based computation of the Wasserstein distance for univariate distributions, we demonstrate a connection between histogram amalgamation and linear interpolation of quantiles (\cref{fig: 1(b)}), allowing us to reinterpret threshold selection as \textit{optimal piecewise linearization of quantile functions}.
-This perspective enables the efficient computation of the objective function of threshold optimization.
-Since it is a discrete optimization with a large search space, we propose two practical approaches: stepwise amalgamations and global optimization with continuous relaxation, solved using differential evolution \citep{dasDifferentialEvolutionSurvey2011}.
-Furthermore, our methods extend to a semi-supervised setting, which allows fixing certain clinically crucial thresholds while optimizing additional thresholds to better capture the distributional structures.
+This perspective enables the efficient computation of the objective function of threshold optimization. {However, the underlying optimization remains a challenging discrete optimization over a large search space with constraints.
+As a practical baseline, we first propose greedy stepwise amalgamations, which are computationally feasible but may be suboptimal due to their reliance on local heuristics.
+To target global solutions, we also propose joint optimization via continuous relaxation; since this formulation remains non-convex and non-differentiable---rendering standard gradient-based methods ill-suited---we adopt the differential evolution algorithm \citep{dasDifferentialEvolutionSurvey2011}.} Furthermore, our methods extend to a semi-supervised setting, which allows fixing certain clinically crucial thresholds while optimizing additional thresholds to better capture the distributional structures.